Applications for the Summer 2018 are now open!

 Students who wish to be considered for financial aid must fill out and submit the Financial Aid Application and supporting documentation along with their complete application for admission to the program.
 Only complete Financial Aid applications will be considered for aid.

-- Rolling admissions: after March 1, 2017 until program is full
+- Rolling admissions: March 3, 2018 until program is full

 Complete applications received after the Regular admissions deadline will be reviewed on a rolling basis until all program openings are filled.